ncats/gsrs3-main-deployment/docs/how-the-frontend-microservice-auto-build-works-and-options.md

 frontend.tag - Git Tag or Commit (default: GSRSv${project.version}PUB)
-without.visualizer - do not include visualizer files (default: false) without.static - do not download frontend code and do not include browser static files (default: false) node.disable - do not install node.
-Use only with precompiled client (default: false)
+without.visualizer - do not include visualizer files (default: false) without.static - do not download frontend code and do not include browser static files (default: false)
 ```

 ### Packaging or Running the service